 Why it’s so awesome: Markets are great, but they can get incredibly crowded.
 If you want a fun and lively market that isn’t as packed as the rest, then show up on Wualai for the Saturday market.
 It opens in the later afternoon and runs until late.

 What to do there: This market is a little smaller, which is why you won’t have to fight your way through the crowds.
 This is a strolling market, where you’ll find a good array of goods and food stalls without the claustrophobic crush of other markets in the city.
 This peaceful atmosphere is what makes this market one of the best places to visit in Chiang Mai.

-Why it’s so awesome: This temple is one of the most popular tourist attractions in the city.
+Why it’s so awesome: This temple is one of the most popular tourist attractions in the city to be found on every backpacking Chiang Mai travel guide.
 It also contains an important seated Buddha statue as well as a myriad of statues throughout the gallery.
 The entire building is ornately decorated in the Chiang Mai style, and there’s a museum on-site if you want to learn more about the history and religion of the area.